bugsnag/bugsnag-dotnet/README.md

 The Bugsnag Notifier for .NET gives you instant notification of exceptions thrown from your ASP.NET MVC, WPF, Web API or other .NET applications.
 Any uncaught exceptions will trigger a notification to be sent to your Bugsnag project.

+Learn more about [exception monitoring and reporting](https://www.bugsnag.com/) with Bugsnag.

 ## Features

 * Automatically report unhandled exceptions and crashes